chrisdchristo/capsule-maven-plugin/README.md

 Capsule essentially defines three types of capsules:

-- `fat`: This capsule jar will contain your app's jar as well as **all** its dependencies.
-When the fat-jar is run, capsule will simply setup the app and run it, without needing to resolve any dependencies.
+- `fat`: This capsule jar will contain your app's jar as well as **some (or all)** its dependencies.
+When the fat-jar is run, if all dependencies are included, then Capsule will simply setup the app and run it.
+If there are any missing dependencies then Capsule will resolve any missing dependencies at runtime (in the cache) before running it.
 - `thin`: This capsule jar will contain your app's classes but **no** dependencies.
 Capsule will resolve these dependencies at runtime (in the cache).
 - `empty`: This capsule will not include your app, or any of its dependencies.
 It will only contain the name of your app declared in the jar's manifest, along with capsule's classes.
 Capsule will read the manifest entry `Application` and resolve the app and its dependencies in Capsule's own cache (default `~/.capsule`).